-- 10.01 Staff who are concerned about the conduct of a colleague or safeguarding practice within the school are undoubtedly placed in a very difficult situation. - 10.02 All staff must remember that the welfare of the child is paramount and staff should feel able to report all concerns about a colleague or the safeguarding practice within the school.
-The Pontefract Academies Trust Whistleblowing Policy enables staff to raise concerns or allegations in confidence and for a sensitive enquiry to take place. - 10.03 All concerns of poor practice or possible child abuse by colleagues should be reported to the Head of School.
-Complaints about the Head of School should be reported to the Chair of GB. - 10.04 Staff may also report their concerns internally to the Executive Leadership Team, the CEO or via the Whistleblowing Policy, when the Dealing with Allegations against Staff Policy will be followed. - 10.05 Staff may also report their concerns directly to the Designated Officer/LADO or the police if they believe direct reporting is necessary to secure action or to the NSPCC whistleblowing helpline see PART B Section 5.0 Child Protection Procedures: Local and National Contacts.
+- 11.01 Staff who are concerned about the conduct of a colleague or safeguarding practice within the school are undoubtedly placed in a very difficult situation. - 11.02 All staff must remember that the welfare of the child is paramount and staff should feel able to report all concerns about a colleague or the safeguarding practice within the school.
+The Pontefract Academies Trust Whistleblowing Policy enables staff to raise concerns or allegations in confidence and for a sensitive enquiry to take place. - 11.03 All concerns of poor practice or possible child abuse by colleagues should be reported to the Headteacher.
+Complaints about the Headteacher should be reported to the Chair of GB. - 11.04 Staff may also report their concerns internally to the Executive Leadership Team, the CEO or via the Whistleblowing Policy, when the Dealing with Allegations against Staff Policy will be followed. - 11.05 Staff may also report their concerns directly to the Designated Officer/LADO or the police if they believe direct reporting is necessary to secure action or to the NSPCC whistleblowing helpline see PART B Section 5.0 Child Protection Procedures: Local and National Contacts.

-11.0 ALLEGATIONS AGAINST STAFF
+12.0 ALLEGATIONS AGAINST STAFF